 Store that contains the applicative logs, also present in Alien4Cloud logs. consul is the default implementation for this store type.

-If you face some Consul memory usage issues, you can choose fileCache or cipherFileCache as logs may contains private information.
+If you face some Consul memory usage issues, you can choose file or cipherFile as logs may contains private information.